Iwillsky/HPC-IaC-Garage/IaC-CycleCloud/README.md

 4. Check  the ready resources.
 Go to console page "Home->Resource groups->rgHPC->Deployments" to check the resource created in rgHPC.
 Find the cycleVM's public IP/DNS name to visit CycleCloud console by browser.

 5. Customize your deployment by parameters appending:
 a.
-IP scope prefix can be defined by parameter "prefixIPaddr='10.163'" to avoid CIDR collision.
+IP scope prefix can be defined by parameter "prefixIPaddr='10.12'" to avoid CIDR collision with this 10.12.0.0/16.
 b.
 Can deploy an ANF volume for further HPC cluster using through "boolANFdeploy=true" and select the volume size as "sizeANFinTB=8"
 c.
-Can define the whitelisted IP cidr for CycleCloud portal access to enhance security, as "cidrWhitelist='167.220.0.0/16'".
+Can define the whitelisted IP cidr for CycleCloud portal access to enhance security, as "cidrWhitelist='xx.xxx.0.0/16'".
 d.
 Template will create a new storage account.
 Can disable this building by "boolStAcctdeploy=false" and provide the existed storage account by "nameStAcct='<yourStAcctname>'"

 For example: